Skip to main content

 • MSc Nanotechnology

 Nanotechnology is an exciting field within science and technology related to materials and device structures with characteristic dimensions in the nanometer regime.
-You will learn how to create, measure, model and apply nanostructures and nanodevices with unique properties and functions.
-Graduates face vast career opportunities as nanotechnology penetrates several technology sectors, including medicine, energy, electronics and materials.
+You will learn to create, measure, model and apply nanostructures and nanodevices with unique properties and functions, emphasising semiconductor chip technologies.
+Graduates face vast career opportunities as the field penetrates several technology sectors, such as electronics, communication, medicine and energy.